-Communication need Implications Strategies to Support Attention and listening skills Unable to focus for the full sentencing hearing.
+Communication need Implications Strategies to support Attention and listening skills Unable to focus for the full sentencing hearing.
 Disengagement with the process.
-Unable to maintain 'appropriate' body language for the duration.
-Give an estimate of the length of time the session will take, e.g. "we will be here until lunchtime, but we will have two breaks before that".
+Unable to maintain "appropriate" body language for the duration.
+Give an estimate of the length of time the session will take, eg "we will be here until lunchtime, but we will have two breaks before that".
 Assure that you understand that it is difficult to listen for a long time.
-Consider allowing a break after a given amount of time (e.g. 20 minutes).
-Consider allowing a 'fiddle' object to support focus.
+Consider allowing a break after a given amount of time (eg 20 minutes).
+Consider allowing a "fiddle" object to support focus.
 Be aware that many children are unable to tell the time on analogue clocks.
 Understanding and processing language Unable to understand or may misunderstand key information.
 May disengage from the process due to not understanding.
 Use simple, everyday vocabulary wherever possible.
 Avoid sarcasm, irony and idioms.
 Avoid double negatives.
 Provide a written glossary of terms for reference.
 Encourage asking for help - suggest that they can alert you if there is a word they do not understand by raising their hand or directly asking.
-Break information down into shorter 'chunks', leaving pauses.
-Alert the child when you are starting a new topic, e.g. 'I've spoken about X, now I'm going to talk to you about Y'.
+Break information down into shorter "chunks", leaving pauses.
+Alert the child when you are starting a new topic, eg "I've spoken about X, now I'm going to talk to you about Y".
 Provide a written summary to support spoken information.
-Social Communication Child's body language or facial expressions may be misinterpreted.
-For example, lack of eye contact may seem 'rude' or fixed eye contact may seem 'threatening'.
+Social communication Child's body language or facial expressions may be misinterpreted.
+For example, lack of eye contact may seem "rude" or fixed eye contact may seem "threatening".
 Be aware that social communication skills are a common difficulty amongst children in the criminal justice system.
-Try not to pass judgement on body language that may appear 'rude' or 'lazy'.
+Try not to pass judgement on body language that may appear "rude" or "lazy".
 Be aware that many children in the justice system are significantly worse at facial affect recognition (Cohen et al, 2019) and therefore may not respond as expected.
-For some people with Autism Spectrum Disorder eye contact can induce anxiety.
+For some people with autism spectrum disorder, eye contact can induce anxiety.
 These children should not be asked to maintain eye contact.

-Time Concepts Misunderstanding key information.
+Communication need Implications Strategies to support Time concepts Misunderstanding key information.
 Be aware that time concepts are a common difficulty for children with communication difficulties.
-For example, they may not know the order of the days of the week and the months of the year and may not be able to tell the time on an analogue clock.
-Give concrete examples when talking about lengths of time wherever possible.
-For example, "2 years and 60 days, that is 2 years and 2 months.
-You will be 15 years old in 2 years and 2 months".
-Sensory Difficulties with lighting or sounds may affect ability to 'tune in' to what is being said.
-Consider any adaptations that may be possible where this is an issue, e.g. seating / lighting / microphones etc.

-Reading and Writing Misunderstanding key information.
+For example, they may not know the order of the days of the week and the months of the year, and may not be able to tell the time on an analogue clock.
+Give concrete examples when talking about lengths of time, wherever possible.
+For example: "Two years and 60 days, that is two years and two months.
+You will be 15 years old in two years and two months".
+Sensory Difficulties with lighting or sounds may affect ability to "tune in" to what is being said.
+Consider any adaptations that may be possible where this is an issue, eg seating/lighting/microphones etc. Reading and writing Misunderstanding key information.
 Enquire about the child's ability to read and write.
-Ensure that written materials are fully explained. --- --
+Ensure that written materials are fully explained.